Government Shutdowns and Higher Education

 Impact on Higher Education

-Typically, institutions of higher education do not feel many negative effects from a short-term government shutdown.
-The impact of a shutdown on higher education depends on a variety of circumstances.
+Historically, institutions of higher education have experienced few negative effects from a short-term government shutdown.
+The impact depends on a variety of circumstances.
 Timing, for example, is a key variable: a government shutdown around the start of the academic year on July 1 would have the potential to cause more disruptions for colleges and universities than a shutdown occurring midsemester.
+An administration’s priorities during a shutdown—what functions pause, how gaps are filled—can determine the impact on each sector.

 Shutdowns impact federal agencies differently, given that some agencies have more essential duties than others.
 The Department of Education (ED) would likely cease almost all operations during a shutdown.
-ED’s contingency plans, last updated in 2021, said that more than 90 percent of employees would be furloughed.
+ED’s contingency plans, updated in September 2025, said that 87 percent of employees would be furloughed.

-The impacts of a government shutdown can often persist even after funding is approved.
-Returning employees need to address the various issues that occurred or piled up during the shutdown while also handling their typical portfolio.
+The impacts of a government shutdown often linger even after funding is restored.
+Returning employees need to address the various issues that piled up during the shutdown while also managing their regular responsibilities.

 Student Aid

 Typically, student aid is not impacted by a shutdown.
-Since financial aid is disbursed at the beginning of the semester, it should already have been received if a midsemester shutdown were to occur.
-Additionally, because most aid programs are funded a year in advance, they should not be impacted by a short-term shutdown.
+Because financial aid is disbursed at the beginning of the semester, it should already have been received if a midsemester shutdown happens.
+Because most aid programs are funded a year in advance, they should not be impacted by a short-term shutdown.

 Regulations

-The issuance of proposed and final rules, review of comments, and occurrence of other regulatory actions could be delayed during a shutdown.
-A prolonged shutdown—or a shutdown occurring later this year—could delay the release of the final Title IX regulations, for example.
+The issuance of proposed and final rules, review of comments, and other regulatory actions could be delayed during a shutdown.
+For example, the upcoming negotiated rulemaking sessions could be impacted by a shutdown.

 Government Support

-Broadly, the federal government cannot provide much assistance during a shutdown.
+Broadly speaking, the federal government cannot provide much assistance during a shutdown.
 Most government employees will not answer phone calls, respond to emails, or update resources.
 Other types of services will be paused as well.
 For example, in past shutdowns, users could not access the Integrated Postsecondary Education Data System.
-Additionally, the longer a shutdown persists, the more issues pile up and the more opportunity there is for crises to arise due to an understaffed government.
+The longer a shutdown persists, the more issues pile up and the greater the risk of crises to arise caused by an understaffed government.